 Mr. Tajima is admitted to practice before state and federal courts in California, Hawaii and the District of Columbia (inactive) as well as before the United States Tax Court and the Ninth Circuit and Federal Circuit Courts of Appeals.
 He is a member of the Japanese American Bar Association.

-Attorney’s Office with a successful death penalty prosecution of a serial rapist and murderer.
+He worked with the State of Hawaii Attorney’s Office with a successful death penalty prosecution of a serial rapist and murderer.
 Mr. Tajima also served as an intern for Judge David Laro of the United States Tax Court and for the Internal Revenue Service.
 Before starting his legal studies, Mr. Tajima was an associate with an international consulting firm advising publicly traded corporations on Sarbanes-Oxley compliance.